 Amazon Web Services gives you 750 hours per month (that's one machine running continuously) for free for the first year after you sign up.
-Google gives you $300 credit for the first 60 days.
+Then you have to start paying as shown in the table.

 When you have to pay, you don't have to pay very much.
 The table shows the lowest priced IaaS offerings the last time I looked them up.
 Prices change, they tend to go down.

 You will need to set up an account.
 If you have ever purchased anything through Amazon, you are part way there already and you can set up your account for AWS use in a few minutes.